mweiden/sketchy-core/doc/GETTING_STARTED.md

 ![example network](https://github.com/soundcloud/sketchy-core/blob/master/config/img/example.png?raw=true)

-The example projects performs all of the common tasks described in the [README](/README.md).
+The example project performs all of the common tasks that are described in the [README](/README.md).

 ### Building events that represent your data in Sketchy

-For Sketchy to process data from your web appication, it must deserialize incoming data and build it's own representation of that data.
-In Sketchy this is performed with the `Event` or `UserEvent` trait defined in the [core events package](/core/src/main/scala/com.soundcloud.sketchy/events/Events.scala).
+For Sketchy to process data from your web appication, it must deserialize incoming data and build its own representation of that data.
+In Sketchy this processing is performed by the `Event` or `UserEvent` trait that is defined in the [core events package](/core/src/main/scala/com.soundcloud.sketchy/events/Events.scala).
 Case classes that extend either trait can be instatiated from JSON with matching fields using the `Event` object's `fromJson` method.

-To illustrate consider the following JSON:
+Consider the following JSON:

 ```
 {